rajeev921/kaggle-solutions/README.md

 ## Overview
-This repo consists of almost all available solutions and ideas shared by top performers in the past Kaggle competitions.
+This repo s consists of almost all available solutions and ideas shared by top performers in the past Kaggle competitions.
 This list gets updated as soon as a new competition finishes.
 It allows you to search over the Kaggle past competition solutions and ideas.

 ## Usage